isuru89/oasis/docs/specs/users.md

 ## Teams
  * Teams can be created by curators or admin scoped to a TeamScope.
+ * Each team has a user to represent team itself.
+    * It is identified by email, _user@<teamName>.oasis.com_ format.
- * Team name must be globally unique and case insensitive.
+ * Team name must be globally unique and case sensitive.
  * Once given, team name cannot be changed.
- * Team owner is the curator of the TeamScope.
+ * Team owner is the curator(s) of the TeamScope.
  * When creating new teams (except default team), at least 2 players must exist initially.
  * Teams cannot be deleted.
  * There is no limit to the number of players in a team.